hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 1. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml)

-2. Access files in the server via WEBDAV: (https://danrohde.github.io/webdavcgi/)

-3. Look into better CPU fan control with [NBFC](https://github.com/hirschmann/nbfc).
+2. Look into better CPU fan control with [NBFC](https://github.com/hirschmann/nbfc).

     **Update:** Samsung laptops not supported by NBFC.
 Requires [manual config](https://github.com/hirschmann/nbfc/wiki).
 Looks like quite a schlep.

-4. Look into WAN access via openvpn.
+3. Look into WAN access via openvpn.
 Don't forward any ports from WAN to LAN (other than bittorrent)